panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 ### 5.2 Arrow function

-Thanks to [Class fields proposal](https://github.com/tc39/proposal-class-fields) (at this moment at stage 3) you can use the arrow function as methods inside classes.
+Thanks to class fields feature you can use the arrow function as methods inside classes.

 Now, in contrast with regular functions, the method defined using an arrow binds `this` lexically to the class instance.